 Jelizaveta Janno, Logistics Program Manager at TalTech Faculty of Engineering, also emphasises the practical aspect of cooperation expectations and points out its importance in supporting academic learning, regardless of the level of study.

-As a TalTech Logistics Master’s students do not always have a bachelor’s degree in logistics, it’s good that the students are taught vocational skills from industry professionals from logistics companies – providing an invaluable insight into working within the logistics sector in the future.
+As a TalTech Logistics Master’s student does not always have a bachelor’s degree in logistics, it’s good that the students are taught vocational skills from industry professionals from logistics companies – providing an invaluable insight into working within the logistics sector in the future.

 Navirec and GSMtasks view higher education institutions as valuable partners, with the help of which it’s possible to give a boost to product development as well as other aspects.